-I’ve broken the annotations into 3 parts to make it somewhat easier to find what you’re looking for:
+I’ve broken the annotations into 3 parts because the listing was long enough to make it difficult to read.

 Annotations for Alan Moore Comic Books

 Alan Moore gets his own section for one simple reason: his books are, by far, the most annotated.
 Below you will find links to annotations for no less than THIRTEEN series: 1963, Albion, Judgment Day, The League of Extraordinary Gentlemen (both the original, V2, and the Black Dossier), Marvelman/Miracleman, Promethea, Smax, Supreme, Swamp Thing, This is Information, Top Ten, V for Vendetta, and The Watchmen.
 In addition, annotations fans should check out the annotations included in the back of every issue of From Hell (they were also included in the graphic novel).